TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 And thus we have our polynomial.
 Before directly moving on, I wanted to point something out that I couldn't figure out how to format properly in this markdown file.
 The top part of the sum is $\lfloor \ell / 2 \rfloor$ (the floor function), as when $\ell - 2n \leq 0$ then the derivative would just be 0.
 However this is hard to actually see through the representation because the symbols are so cramped together.
 I wasn't sure how to fix this, and I apologize for any confusion.

 ### Plotting the Multi-Poles
 I promise there is actual coding here.
 In fact, I'll prove it to you right now.
 The equation above provides me with all the tools I need in order to make a function for a general Legendre Polynomial.
-My general process ended up being two parts long: generate a list of the coefficients of the Legendre Polynomials, and use the coefficents to find the actual value when pluggin in $\cos(\theta)$ into the equation.
+My general process ended up being two parts long: generate a list of the coefficients of the Legendre Polynomials, and use the coefficients to find the actual value when plugging in $\cos(\theta)$ into the equation.
 The first part of this process was done using the following function.

 ```python
 def generate_coefficients(degree: int) -> list[int]: